 Tire performance capabilities decrease significantly once the tread depth drops to 4/32nds of an inch; tires at this tread depth are unsuitable for wet or snowy conditions.
 America's Tire and industry standards recommend replacing tires worn to 4/32nds and below.

 At 2/32nds, your tires present a severe safety risk, as their stopping distance and wet/snow traction are significantly decreased.
 Tires with this little tread are considered legally bald in some states.
 As they must be replaced, we will not service tires worn to 2/32nds and below.

 Being that tread depth plays such a pivotal role in safety and stopping distance, it is important to measure and know how much tread remains on your tires before you travel.
 There are several ways to evaluate the amount of tread remaining on your tires.
 Learn more about how to check your tire’s tread depth.

-You can always visit your local America's Tire and we will check your tread for you free of charge.
+Of course, you can always consult an expert at your local America's Tire.
+We will check your tread for you free of charge.